ValeriiKlimenko/genKYandOnePion/README.md

 detailed description (CLAS12-Note 2021-003) is available at https://misportal.jlab.org/mis/physics/clas12/index.cfm?note_year=2021

+This version has wider Q2 coverage up to Q2 = 30 GeV2

 EG is based on:
 1) at Q2 < 5GeV2 interpolation of the available CLAS data